 Side effects are usually mild, including pain and minor bleeding where the needles go in.

-Acupressure is similar acupuncture, but uses firm pressure instead of needles.
+Acupressure is similar to acupuncture, but uses firm pressure instead of needles.

 Biofeedback teaches you how to control body functions that usually happen automatically.
 You can learn how to slow your heart rate or breathing to calm you down.